 Edited by Scott Herring

-Building on emergent models of materiality in feminist and queer theory, this new series explores the ‘embodiment’ of gender identity within national and global frameworks of deviance which challenge hetero- and homonormative constructions of the body and the policing of bodies deemed ‘inferior’ or ‘abnormal’.
+Building on emergent models of materiality in feminist and queer theory, this new interdisciplinary series explores the ‘embodiment’ of gender identity within national and global frameworks of deviance which challenge hetero- and homonormative constructions of the body and the policing of bodies deemed ‘inferior’ or ‘abnormal’.
 The scope of the series is broad, but is informed by Patricia Clough’s ‘affective turn’ in contemporary literary and culture studies, that is, a movement that registers the crucial importance of articulating embodied modes of cognition and delineating different relations of the individual and the social.

 Titles in the series will respond to, and offer alternative readings of, hetero- and homonormativity across genres and in all its body-shaming manifestations, including misogyny, homophobia, technology and the displacement of the body, xenophobia’s derogation of ‘alien’ bodies, destruction of the natural environment, military conquest, mass incarceration, colonialism, racism, sexual exploitation, and religious orthodoxy.
 The series aims for specialist and non-specialist audiences, and its interdisciplinary focus appeals to scholars in literary studies, cultural studies, film studies, history, anthropology, and other fields.